GrupoDiana/BRT-Documentation/docs/osc/source.md

 #### Return

-BeRTA will send back to all subscribers the applied stop and play commands for all sources

-Once the recording is completed, `/source/playAndRecord <string filename> true` is sent back to the sender.
-In case the recording is not possible, `/source/playAndRecord <string filename> false` is sent back to the sender.
+`control/actionResult /source/playAndRecord <string source_id> <bool recorded> <string description>`

+The return confirmation refers to the `source_id`, indicating `recorded=true` if the action has been successfully performed and `recorded=false` if not.
+In both cases a `description` is added to give more details.

+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/source/playAndRecord SoundSource1 C:/tmp/testingRecord mat 3`
+BeRTA receives and echoes back to all subscribiers but the sender: `/source/playAndRecord SoundSource1 C:/tmp/testingRecord mat 3`

-BeRTA immediately sends back to all subscribers: `/source/stop SoundSource1`, `/source/stop SoundSource2` and `/source/play SoundSource1`,

-After 3 seconds, BeRTA sends back to the sender: `/source/playAndRecord c:/tmp/file.mat true`
+BeRTA sends back to the sender: `control/actionResult /source/playAndRecord source1 true "Recording completed.
+File saved: C:/tmp/testingRecord`

 <!----------------------------------------------------------------------------------->
 ---